Long Island boy born with rare malformation has life-changing surgery

 The DiMartino say their son is now meeting all physical milestones, and they held a press conference Monday with the customized team of doctors who performed the surgery.

+"I still worry regularly for his future, so I still have that in the back of my mind, constantly," Christina DiMartino said.
+"But I mean we, me and my husband, we stare at him and we cry.
+And we just can't believe that, after the surgery, we almost forget how it began."

-They are now hoping to bring awareness to Lymphatic Malformations with the hope of reaching more families in similar situations, sharing their experience of how to bes advocate for your child.
+They are now hoping to bring awareness to Lymphatic Malformations with the hope of reaching more families in similar situations, sharing their experience of how to best advocate for your child.

 ----------